zaus/forms-3rdparty-integration/readme.txt

 == Upgrade Notice ==

+= 1.6.1 =
+Due to the new common form extension base, the way forms are identified in the settings has been changed.
+Depending on how many services you have configured, the upgrade path may DESELECT your form selections in each service or otherwise break some configurations.
+If you are concerned this may affect you, please [export][] the settings so you can reapply your selections.

 = 1.4.6 =
 * PHP 5.4 errors with (deprecated) passing arguments by reference should be fixed.
 * Behavior change when reporting `$post` args in `on_response_failure` and similar -- now returns `$post_args`, which contains the header+body array as sent to new hook `...service_filter_args`
-* Please submit a [GitHub issue](https://github.com/zaus/forms-3rdparty-integration/issues) in addition to making a support forum request if something is broken.
+* Please submit a [GitHub issue][] in addition to making a support forum request if something is broken.

 = 1.4.5 =
 You may need to configure the 'failure message', or at least refresh and save the admin settings, to avoid PHP 'empty index' warnings.